p4535992/environment-interaction/README.md

 Interactions are automatically generated from the items on the environment token's actor sheet.

-### Interaction Types
+~~### Interaction Types~~

-The type of interaction an item has depends on its item type:
-* Weapon: Function as if the character had the item on its own actor sheet.
+~~The type of interaction an item has depends on its item type:~~ ~~* Weapon: Function as if the character had the item on its own actor sheet.~~ ~~* Consumable:~~
-* Consumable:
-  - If the item action type is set to "Ability Check," a chat card will be created allowing the character to perform the corresponding check, based on the ability select drop-down.
+  ~~- If the item action type is set to "Ability Check," a chat card will be created allowing the character to perform the corresponding check, based on the ability select drop-down.~~
-  - If the item action type is set to "Saving Throw," the chat card will allow the character to perform the corresponding saving throw, based on the saving throw select drop-down.
+  ~~- If the item action type is set to "Saving Throw," the chat card will allow the character to perform the corresponding saving throw, based on the saving throw select drop-down.~~
-* Loot: Loot-type items allow the character to execute a macro.
-To set the macro to be executed, enter the macro's name (exactly) into the "source" input of the item.
+~~* Loot: Loot-type items allow the character to execute a macro.
+To set the macro to be executed, enter the macro's name (exactly) into the "source" input of the item.~~

-See [these images](./img/example-interactions) for example items.
+~~See [these images](./img/example-interactions) for example items.~~

 ## Supported systems